House passes marijuana banking bill with bipartisan support, amid uncertain prospects in Senate

 Rep. Steny Hoyer, D-Md., announced last week that the chamber would vote on the Secure and Fair Enforcement Banking Act – known as the SAFE Banking Act – which is the less ambitious of two marijuana-related bills congressional leadership had been considering for months.
 It passed 321-103, with 91 Republicans voting for it and Alabama Rep. Terri Sewell the only Democrat voting against it.

+The legislation faces an uncertain fate in the Senate, where Majority Leader Mitch McConnell has been reluctant to bring up marijuana-related bills.

-"Thousands of employees, businesses and communities across this country have been forced to deal in piles of cash because of the conflict between state and federal law," Rep. Ed Perlmutter, D-Colo., said after the bill passed Wednesday.
-"After six years of working on this bill, the SAFE Banking Act will go a long way in getting cash off our streets and providing certainty so financial institutions can work with cannabis businesses and employees"
+"Thousands of employees, businesses and communities across this country have been forced to deal in piles of cash because of the conflict between state and federal law," Rep. Ed Perlmutter, D-Colo., a bill sponsor, said after the measure passed Wednesday.
+"After six years of working on this bill, the SAFE Banking Act will go a long way in getting cash off our streets and providing certainty so financial institutions can work with cannabis businesses and employees."

 TEENS, PREGNANT WOMEN URGED NOT TO SMOKE POT BY SURGEON GENERAL: 'THIS AIN'T YOUR MOTHER'S MARIJUANA'